After a year of UX Design in London

 In Silicon Valley, Big Data has become the dominant driver for digital design.
-Here in London I was pleased to find a community of design-thinkers that welcome qualitative research as well as really trying to put the user at the centre of their work.
+Here in London I was pleased to find a community of design-thinkers that welcome qualitative research and that values all the User Centred Design approach and techniques.
 One thing of particular interest was to see the client as a key element of the process.

 Co-Creating in London

-In the US and in Europe, I worked in agencies that are advocates for Co-Creation: a process proven to be beneficial to clients and their customers, by fully embracing the User Centred Design approach.
-It is at Aqueduct, however, that I have had the opportunity to fully embrace and expand a particular strand of Co-Creation: one that brings clients into the journey of really owning their next digital success.
+In the US and in Europe, I worked in agencies that advocate for Co-Creation: a process proven to be beneficial to clients and their customers, by fully embracing the User Centred Design approach.
+Here, I have had the opportunity to fully embrace and expand a particular strand of Co-Creation: one that brings clients into the journey of really owning their next digital success.

 At the end of the day, clients own the outcome of the design process and we, the designers, are here as a helping hand through every step of the journey.

-As the UX lead at Aqueduct, I took the opportunity to expand the concept of Co-Creation, defining the four phases that a Client needs to go through to really own the project: Kick-Off, Discover and Define, Develop and Deliver, and finally Cultivate.
+As the UX lead, I took the opportunity to expand the concept of Co-Creation, defining the four phases that a Client needs to go through to really own the project: Kick-Off, Discover and Define, Develop and Deliver, and finally Cultivate.

 This is an adaptation of the double-diamond framework, inspired by the revamped version crafted by Dan Nessler.